chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ### Welcome to Wireless USB Big Sur Adapter
 ### Support macOS Big Sur 11 Only!
 (DO NOT USE ON OTHER OS's)
 - Not working = Beta 1 on Hackintosh only work in real Mac.
 Not test on Unsuported Mac
-- Working = Beta 2, 3, 4 on Hackintosh and real Mac
+- Working = Beta 2, 3, 4, 5 on Hackintosh and real Mac
 - For Hackintosh its better to using this ➢[Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) ※ ※ ※

-## Working SIP disable on Beta 3
+## Working SIP disable on Beta 3, 4, 5
-- To using relase V3 SIP Security must be disable
+- To using relase V5 SIP Security must be disable

+- Update 27 August 2020 Release V5/ Remove RtWlanDisk.kext from the program
 - Update 24 August 2020 Release V4 New Drivers and Utility

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters